 The need for sutures is reduced and healing time and bleeding are dramatically reduced.
 A further benefit is that many treatments can be carried out in one visit – enabling your dentist to do the restorative work on the same day as the surgery.

 Lasers have many uses in modern dentistry including soft tissue crown lengthening and troughing prior to crowning a tooth, operculotomies to reduce the incidence of infection from impacted wisdom teeth, re-contouring the gum to improve appearance and removing fraenae to help close gaps beneath teeth.
 There is very little pain or discomfort following treatment and the surgical sites heal very quickly.

 A blue dye is flowed into the gum pockets where by it attaches to the bacterial plaque cell walls.
 Activation of the blue dye with a Laser causes destruction of the bacterial cell walls and disinfection of the periodontal pocket.
 More info: on (https://www.periowave.com/)

 HDL Aligners are an innovative technique for straightening teeth without the need for obtrusive “train-track” braces.

-HDL Aligners an innovative technique for straightening teeth without the need for obtrusive “train-track” braces.
-It uses a sequence of clear gum-shields or “positioners” to gradually move teeth, so correcting crowding, spacing and other orthodontic problems.
+A sequence of clear gum-shields or “positioners” is used to gradually move teeth, so correcting crowding, spacing and other orthodontic problems.
 The positioners should be worn as much as possible but are removable, so can be taken out when eating and for the occasional social event.